MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpclient-get-method.md

 *Ok*
 &emsp;Type: Boolean

 &emsp;**true** if the operation was successful; otherwise, **false**.

-&emsp;Accessing the HttpContent property of HttpResponseMessage in case when the request failed will result in an error.
+Accessing the HttpContent property of HttpResponseMessage in case when the request failed will result in an error.

 ## See Also
 [Getting Started](newdev-get-started.md)